-The Geography Graduate Program at UC Davis aims to provide a stimulating, innovative and dynamic intellectual environment for education and research in geography and closely related fields, while ensuring that students receiving degrees from our program have: obtained the highest quality education possible; are excellent researchers, educators, and practitioners; and are positioned to pursue excellence in their chosen career objectives.
+The Geography Graduate Program at UC Davis aims to provide a stimulating, innovative and dynamic intellectual environment for education and research in geography and closely related fields.
+We want to ensure that students receiving degrees from our program: obtained the highest quality education possible; are excellent researchers, educators, and practitioners; and are positioned to pursue excellence in their chosen career objectives.

-Geography is the study of Earth's landscapes, peoples, places and environments, and their interactions across space and time.
+Geography draws on the social sciences, humanities and natural sciences to study of Earth's landscapes, peoples, places and environments, and their interactions across space and time.
+Understanding the causes of differences between places and people underlies much geographic scholarship.